Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after repeats or if more than 400ms has passed since the last keypress.
 This gets backspace off the pinky and brings up the index's usage.

 #### <ins>*Right Half:*
-Just like the vowel side, the consonants have been setup for inrolls as well. `N` is the second most unidirectional letter after `H` so it's been placed on the pinky.
+Just like the vowel side, the consonants have been set up for inrolls as well. `N` is similar to `H` in that it usually comes before another consonant so it goes on the pinky.

 The `BGK` inner index column was set up like this put `NG` on the home row and `BL` on the same row.
 It also achieves the lowest "word effort" stat on the Cyanophage analyzer compared to the other possible arrangements.